On Quasi-Modular Pseudometric Spaces and Asymmetric Uniformities: Introduction

 \section{Introduction}

-Modular metric spaces, as initiated by Chistyakov \cite{Chistyakov2010,Chistyakov2015}, have proved to be a flexible bridge between classical metric geometry and modular function-space theory.
-In the modular setting one measures displacement by a \emph{scale–dependent} quantity $w_\lambda(x,y)$ instead of a single distance $d(x,y)$; the parameter $\lambda>0$ encodes resolution or tolerance and allows one to recover, as special cases, both metric spaces and Luxemburg–type distances of Orlicz/Musielak–Orlicz analysis.
-Recent work of Mushaandja–Olela–Otafudu \cite{MushaandjaOlela2025} clarified the induced \emph{modular topology} $\tau(w)$, its metrizability in convex cases, and its relation to completeness.
+Modular metric spaces, introduced by Chistyakov \cite{Chistyakov2010,Chistyakov2015}, provide a flexible setting interpolating between classical metric geometry and modular methods arising in functional analysis.
+In this setting, displacement between two points $x,y$ is measured not by a single distance, but by a scale-dependent family $w_\lambda(x,y)$ indexed by $\lambda>0$.
+This scale parameter encodes resolution or tolerance and allows one to recover, as particular instances, ordinary metrics as well as Luxemburg-type distances associated with Orlicz and Musielak-Orlicz spaces.
+The induced \emph{modular topology} $\tau(w)$, its metrizability in convex cases, and its relationship with completeness have been studied in detail in recent work by Mushaandja and Olela-Otafudu \cite{MushaandjaOlela2025}.

-The present paper develops the \emph{asymmetric} counterpart of this theory by systematically relaxing the symmetry requirement $w_\lambda(x,y)=w_\lambda(y,x)$.
-Our guiding principle is that “asymmetry is geometry with direction”: directed graphs, cost-to-go functions in control, preorder/causal structures, and nonreversible diffusion all carry canonical one–sided notions of nearness.
-On the topological side, this belongs naturally with \emph{quasi-metric} and \emph{quasi-uniform} spaces \cite{Kunzi2001,Matthews1992,PicadoPultr2011} and the rich body of asymmetric topology summarized by Fletcher and Lindgren \cite{Fletcher2014}.
-On the categorical side, Lawvere’s viewpoint \cite{Lawvere1973} models (quasi-)metrics as categories enriched over the closed monoidal poset $(\mathbb{R}_{\ge 0},+,0,\Rightarrow)$, providing a concise calculus for completions, Kan extensions, and symmetrizations; see also Kelly’s monograph \cite{Kelly1982}.

-\paragraph{Motivation} There are at least three reasons to allow asymmetry in the modular parameter: \begin{enumerate}[label=(M\arabic*)] \item In many applications (one–way transport, causal precedence, cost accumulation) the “effort” to go from $x$ to $y$ differs from that of returning.
-A single symmetric modular cannot express such effects. \item Quasi-uniformities provide the intrinsic uniform core of asymmetric spaces \cite{Kunzi2001,PicadoPultr2011}.
-A scale–dependent modular should generate left/right quasi-uniformities $\mathcal{V}^{\pm}(w)$ and compatible left/right topologies $\tau^{\pm}(w)$. \item In $\mathcal{V}$–enriched language \cite{Kelly1982, Lawvere1973}, a quasi-modular space is a small $\mathbb{R}_{\ge0}$–category equipped with a family of hom-objects varying with $\lambda$.
-This enables compact proofs of completion/symmetrization results via Kan extensions and Cauchy density. \end{enumerate}